mantl/mantl/docs/bare-metal/README.md

 I had to add the ansible_ssh_host line to run `playbooks/reboot-hosts.yml`

-the private_ipv4 is needed by several roles.
+The private_ipv4 is needed by several roles.

 The dc=dc1 group is needed to set `consul_dc_group` in the consul roles.
 And is specifically usd in this setup in the dnsmasq role.
-Setting this in the inventory file is suggested by how the `vagrant\vagrant-inventory` is set.

 Note that dc1 is the default.
-If you change the name of the data center in your inventory file you will need to set consul_dc in your bare-metal.yml file.
-I went ahead and put an entry for dc1 in bare-metal.yml so you know where to change it if you need to.
+If you change the name of the data center in your inventory file you will need to set consul_dc in an environment variable.
+For example, if you called your dc 'mydc' then you would need to enter:

+    ansible-playbook -u centos -i inventory -e consul_dc=mydc \
+            -e provider=bare-metal  -e @security.yml  terraform.sample.yml >& bare-metal.log

+the rest of the options will be discussed below.

 ## Getting Started with Ansible

-Add your key to all the machines in your test inventory
+Add your key to all the machines in your inventory

-    ansible all -i testinventory  -u centos -k -m authorized_key -a "user=centos key=https://github.com/larry-svds.keys"
+    ansible all -i inventory  -u centos -k -m authorized_key -a "user=centos key=https://github.com/youraccount.keys"

+Note this makes use of your public key on github.  if you don't have a git hub account or a key pair on your git hub account, get one.

 the -k is needed cause I have to have it ask for a password at this point.

 now all commands can happen with out the password and -k option.
 Test with:

-    ansible all -i testinventory -u centos -m ping
+    ansible all -i inventory -u centos -m ping

+You should get back a pong from each machine in your inventory.

 ### Copy the /etc/host file over